IBM Cloud Docs

 New customization ID parameter for word pronunciation

 The GET /v1/pronunciation method now accepts an optional customization_id query parameter.
 The parameter obtains a word translation from a specified custom model.
 If the custom model does not contain the word, the method returns the word's default pronunciation.
-For more information, see the API & SDK reference.
+For more information, see the API and SDK reference.

 When using the GET /v1/pronunciation method without a customization ID and for a language other than US English, you can request a word's pronunciation only in IBM SPR notation.
 For a language other than US English, you must specify spr with the method's format option.